 Protect employees: Under social distancing rules, it will be difficult to grab lunch/snacks together.
 So, order online and wait for your order to get ready

 Pop up Notification: Get the notification once your order is ready and you can pick it up without contacting anyone

 Cashless: Payment options embedded

+In case the waiting time is more than expected – Employee can cancel the order.